fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

     }

-This page will have the BindingContext defined with session object, but could be the page as in SessionsView.
+This page will have the BindingContext defined with session object, but it could be the page as in SessionsView.

 #### The Details gesture

-Now that you have the new page created, you need to connect the both pages and it is possible through the “Detail” option for each session in Listview.
+Now that you have the new page created, you need to connect both pages and it is possible to do so through the “Detail” option for each session in the Listview.
 This way, in the SessionsView we need to use the details gesture to navigate from the SessionsView to the SessionDetailsView, sending the selected session.
 The implementation can be something as following:

        private void DetailsGesture_OnTapped(object sender, EventArgs e)
         {